What to look for and how to pounce when the market shows these 3 key indicators, Three Signs of Trend Ending And How to Profit From Them.

 In the above image, you can see that of the 5 waves, three are “motive waves” (waves trending upwards) and two are “corrective waves” (waves trending downwards).
 This is the simple 5-3-5-3-5 structure.
-While it is simple in composition, there are 3 rules that guide it’s existence.
-If any of these rules is not met, it cannot be an impulse wave and needs to be re-labeled.
+While it is simple in composition, there are 3 rules that guide its existence.
+If any of these rules are not met, it cannot be an impulse wave and needs to be re-labeled.

 Over time prices change and when we look at these changes in comparison to prices in the past, we get what’s known as momentum shift.

 If we look at our charts and notice prices changing rapidly, this means that momentum is high, and it’s probable that a great number of traders are buying or selling assets in order to push the price to change in either desired direction.
 In relation to impulse waves and trends, momentum is simply calculated by taking the slope of the trendline.

 In order to trade momentum shifts, we need to consider the overall action taking place.
 As mentioned before, when momentum is high, it means many traders are buying a certain asset in order to influence the price.
 On the other hand, if momentum is very low, it means the asset is oversold.